 Back to Database

-Sturmpistole M.18 submachine gun
+Sturmpistole M.18 machine pistol

 [DE] Sturmpistole M.18 - [CZ] Strojnípistole M.18